 The improved ForkDelta interface interacting with a revamped API and the original EtherDelta contract.
 While the fees go to the said contract, the operational costs of ForkDelta itself (of about 1,000 USD in Dai per month) are paid from user contributions.

 Illiquid and inactive markets

 Older DEX protocols tend to be plagued with illiquid and inactive markets and perhaps one of the few reasons anybody would be using EtherDelta today is to either source out or hope to sell some obscure or forgotten ERC-20 since the days of the ICO Keynesian beauty circus and empty promise tokens flooding the market appear to be over.
 And neither have there been any changes in the tokens listed since EtherDelta was sold in December 2017.

 ForkDelta with the same user interface

 The UI itself has not been updated any orders or trades since February this year, going to show the exchange has been completely abandoned.
 ForkDelta is used instead which has roughly the same user interface.

 - It’s not really functional, but otherwise, it’s fairly secure.
 Obviously not against DNS attacks, as already mentioned.

-- Since one doesn’t entrust a third party with custody of funds, but has a publicly auditable smart contract handle things, it is as safe as the contract code handling the logic.
+- Since one doesn’t entrust the third party with custody of funds but has a publicly auditable smart contract handle things, it is as safe as the contract code handling the logic.

 - In other words, yes, it’s more secure than centralized exchanges.